Aiard-ECHO/echo_emissary_rel/README.md

 ⚠ Legal Disclaimer ⚠

+Educational, Research, and Demonstration Purposes
-Educational and Research Purposes:This product is created for educational and research purposes only.
-It is not intended for commercial use, hacking, cheating or breaking the rules of any online games.
+This product is provided for educational, research, and demonstration purposes only.
+While available commercially, it is not intended for cheating, hacking, or breaking the rules of any online games.
+The program should be used solely as an educational or research tool.

+Prohibited Use
-Prohibited Use:This programme is not intended for use on official game company servers and may not be used to gain an unfair advantage in games.
-Use of the programme in violation of the game's terms of service may result in sanctions from game developers, including account blocking.
+This program is not designed for use on official game servers, nor to gain any unfair advantage.
+Any use in violation of a game’s Terms of Service, End User License Agreement (EULA), or applicable laws is solely at the user’s risk.
+The developers shall not be held liable for any consequences, including account suspension, bans, or other penalties.

+No Affiliation or Endorsement
-No affiliation with game companies:We are not affiliated or associated with the developers, publishers or owners of games to which this product may apply.
-All trademarks and game titles belong to their rightful owners.
-Use of the programme does not grant any rights to the software of the games.
+This product is not affiliated with, endorsed, or sponsored by Blizzard Entertainment or any other game developer.
+All trademarks, logos, and game titles are the property of their respective owners.
+Use of this program does not grant any rights to the software or intellectual property of these games.

+Trademark Disclaimer
-Similarity to trade marks: Any accidental similarities of names, logos or other product elements to registered trade marks are accidental and unintentional.
-We do not claim the rights of third parties and are not responsible for any similarities.
+Any accidental similarity of names, logos, or other product elements to registered trademarks is purely coincidental and unintentional.
+We do not claim rights of third parties and are not responsible for any such similarities.

-The programme is provided ‘as is’:This product is provided ‘as is’ without warranty of any kind, either express or implied.
-We make no promises about its functionality, security, reliability, or compatibility with any software or servers.
+Program Provided “As Is”
+The program is provided “as is” without any warranties, express or implied, including, but not limited to, fitness for a particular purpose, reliability, security, or non-infringement of third-party rights.
+The developers make no guarantees regarding functionality, compatibility, or safety.

+Limitation of Liability
-Limitation of Liability: The developers, owners and distributors of this product shall not be liable for any damages of any kind, including but not limited to: Blocking of game accounts; Loss of data; Direct or indirect financial loss Any other consequences caused by the use of the programme.
+The developers, owners, and distributors of this product shall not be liable for any damages of any kind, including, but not limited to:

+Blocking, suspension, or termination of game accounts

+Loss of data or software corruption

+Direct or indirect financial loss

+Any other consequences arising from the use of the program

+User Responsibility
-User Responsibility:By installing and using this product, you agree that you are solely responsible for any consequences of its use.
-All actions taken with the use of this programme are solely at your own risk.
+By purchasing, installing, or using this product, the user acknowledges and accepts full responsibility for all consequences.
+All actions taken with this program are solely at the user’s own risk.
+Users are explicitly warned that using the program on official servers may violate the game’s EULA.

+Compliance with Laws
-Compliance with laws:The User undertakes to familiarise himself with the laws of his country or region and to use the programme only within the limits of the applicable laws.
+The user agrees to familiarize themselves with the laws of their country or region and to use this program only in compliance with applicable legislation.

+Acceptance of Terms
+By purchasing, installing, or using this product, the user confirms that they have read, understood, and agreed to all terms and conditions.
+If the user does not agree, they must immediately stop using and delete the program.

+Changes to Terms
-Changes to the terms of use:The developers reserve the right to make changes to the product and its terms of use without prior notice.
-The user is responsible for timely familiarisation with updates.
+The developers reserve the right to modify the product and these terms at any time without prior notice.
+Users are responsible for reviewing updates or changes.

-Agreeing to the terms and conditions:By launching and using this product, you automatically agree to be bound by these terms and conditions.
-If you do not agree to these terms and conditions, stop using the programme immediately and remove it from your device.
+No Interference with Game Processes

-No interference in game processes:The programme is not intended to interfere with game processes, automate actions, gain an unfair advantage or alter data on game servers.
+This program is not intended to interfere with game processes, automate actions, gain unfair advantages, or modify data on game servers.
+Any use for such purposes is strictly at the user’s own risk.